 What your employer should consider is the nature of the alleged criminal offence and whether it affects your ability to carry out your duties.
 If, for example, you have been accused of fraudulently obtaining money and you work in the accounts department handling cash on a daily basis, this might give your employer grounds for taking action.

 There is no legal requirement for your employer to await the outcome of any criminal proceedings before taking any disciplinary action, including dismissal.
+It all depends on the circumstances of each individual case.

 If you are worried, you can contact one of the charities that support people affected by criminal convictions at work such as theInformationHub provided by charity Unlock or NACRO.
 Both charities run confidential helplines.